 Then there was the houseboat tour we took from Lake End Park in Morgan City on our last night, along with a jambalaya feast for dinner.
 This cruise up the bayou, gliding along besides the ancient stands of cypress in the sweet evening air and shifting shades of crepuscular light, seemed like the ultimate grace note.
 I don’t think it would be going too far to say that it fed the soul.

-*[The PGA Tour Zurich Classic is letting the good times roll in Louisiana this week, so here’s one about my trip to the state last May, playing at TPC Louisiana, among other courses.
+*[The PGA Tour Zurich Classic lets the good times roll in Louisiana each April, so here’s one about my trip to the state in May, 2018, playing at TPC Louisiana, among other courses.
 The piece originally appeared in the June-July 2018 issue of Golf Oklahoma.]